longjielin40/Company-Website-Disclosure/README.md

 *Romain Boulland, Thomas Bourveau, Matthias Breuer*

 <hr>
-This repository contains the data and code needed to replicate the main findings of Boulland, Bourveau, and Breuer (2021): "Corporate Websites: A New Measure of Voluntary Disclosure" (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3816623">SSRN link</a>).
+This repository contains the data and code needed to replicate the main findings of Boulland, Bourveau, and Breuer (2025): "Company Websites: A New Measure of Voluntary Disclosure" (<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3816623">SSRN link</a>).
 The first section details the steps to: i) extract data from the Wayback Machine Application Programming Interface (API) ; and ii) construct the website-based measure of disclosure.
 The second section provides the code to parse corporate websites' content using a bag-of-word representation.
-In both sections, the code can be tailored to construct the measure for firms outside the sample studied in Boulland, Bourveau, Breuer (2021).
-The third section provides the code and data to study the relationship between the website-based measure of disclosure and liquidity for firms in the CRSP-Compustat universe.
+In both sections, the code can be tailored to construct the measure for firms outside the sample studied in Boulland, Bourveau, Breuer (2025).
+The third section provides the data to study the relationship between the website-based measure of disclosure and liquidity for firms in the CRSP-Compustat universe.

 ## Construction of the measure